Pacific Matildas: Finding the women in the history of Pacific archaeology

 - The growing impact of ‘that shadowy band’: A history of women’s engagement in 20th century Australian and New Zealand archaeology.

-Master and Honours research topics will be available to students to investigate the work undertaken in the Pacific by pioneer women in fields of study cognate to archaeology: focusing on (i) early women anthropologists and their shared interest in string figures; (ii) specialists in material culture studies or (ii) ‘folklorists’ - many of whom being indigenous scholars.
+Other topics will be available to postgraduate students to investigate the work undertaken in the Pacific by pioneer women in fields of study cognate to archaeology: focusing on (i) specialists in material culture studies or (iii) ‘folklorists’ - many of whom being indigenous scholars.

-PhD applicants must meet academic criteria for Research Training Program scholarship, and have a background in either Australian or Pacific archaeology, history, gender studies, Pacific or Australian studies, museum and material culture studies, with interdisciplinary interests.
-The first PhD opportunity requires demonstrated competence in written French.
-Applicants must also complete two compulsory readings prior to application.
+PhD and Masters applicants must meet academic criteria for the Research Training Program scholarship, and have a background in either Australian or Pacific archaeology, history, gender studies, Pacific or Australian studies, museum and material culture studies, with interdisciplinary interests.
+Recommended readings:

 - Rossiter Margaret W. ‘The Matthew/Matilda Effect in Science’, Social Studies of Science London, 23 (2): 325–341: 1993